brettvitaz/mtga-wine/NOTES.md

 cd .bottles
 ```

-Create a wine prefix environment file that will store the location of your new prefix.
+Create a wine bottle environment file that will store the path, known as a wine prefix.
 I named the file `~/.bottles/mtg-arena.bottle` and put in the following:

 ```
 export WINEARCH=win32
 export WINEPREFIX="${HOME}/.bottles/mtg-arena"
 ```

-Activate the new wine prefix, initialize the bottle, install .NET 4.6.2, xact (directx), and Arena:
+Activate the new wine bottle, install .NET 4.6.2, xact (directx), and Arena:

 ```
 source mtg-arena.bottle